hepplerj/cv/web-cv.md

 initiated a pilot program for a mobile digitization lab and maker space for working with rural community archives and Tribal colleges.

-**Organizer**, *[Endangered Data Week](http://endangereddataweek.org)*, Omaha, Nebraska (2017).
+**Founding Member and Project Lead**, *[Endangered Data Week](http://endangereddataweek.org)*, Omaha, Nebraska (2017--*present*).
 Helped organize the first international Endangered Data Week, a collaborative effort among campuses, nonprofits, libraries, citizen science initiatives, and cultural heritage institutions.
 EDW is designed to shed light on public datasets that are in danger of being deleted, repressed, mishandled, or lost.
 Our sponsors included the Digital Library Federation and their Records Transparency and Accountability Interest Group, the Council on Library and Information Resources, the National Digital Stewardship Alliance, Data Refuge, and the Mozilla Science Lab.

 **Presenter**, *Information Exchange*, Omaha, Nebraska (2017).
 An event devoted to helping communities locate and strategize methods to provide better access to information, generate ideas about what libraries are and how knowledge can be shared within a community to improve the lives of its citizens.

 **Consulting scholar**, *Santa Clara Valley National Heritage Area* (2016--2017).
 Research historian helping aid the pursuit of the National Park Service designation for recognizing Silicon Valley as a National Heritage Area (NHA), only the second such site in California.

 # Invited Talks and Presentations

+"Visualizing Data in the Humanities," Colorado State University, April 2019, Fort Collins, Colorado.

 Panel, "Shaping the Digital Humanities: UNL Alumni," Digital Humanities Forum, University of Nebraska-Lincoln, April 2018, Lincoln, Nebraska.